-In order to assess if access and choice is equivalent for end-users with disabilities, the status with respect to other end-users should be known, so that comparisons can be drawn and any issues, as relevant, identified and highlighted.
+In order to assess if access and choice is equivalent for end-users with disabilities, the status with respect to other end-users should be known, so that comparisons can be drawn and any issues, as relevant, identified and considered.

-Notwithstanding that, in accordance with Article 33 of the 2002 USD, NRAs shall consult with interested parties with respect to decisions regarding end-users interests, the sections outlined below are proposed to provide guidance to NRAs regarding the assessment of equivalent access and choice in their Member State.
+Notwithstanding that, in accordance with Article 33 of the 2002 USD, NRAs shall consult with interested parties with respect to decisions regarding end-users interests.
+The sections outlined below are proposed to provide guidance to NRAs regarding the assessment of equivalent access and choice in their Member States.

-As detailed in section 2.2, MS have put in place a range of measures for users with disabilities, under US.
-A question arises with respect to these measures, which MS (together with NRAs in some cases) have already deemed necessary to ensure access to services under US.
-A possible consideration for MS is whether equivalent choice could be achieved by the application of the accessibility measures, currently provided by the USP, to some or all other undertakings.
+As detailed in section 2.2 of this report, Member States have put in place a range of measures for users with disabilities, under Universal Service.
+A question arises with respect to these measures, which Member States (together with NRAs in some cases) have already deemed necessary to ensure access to services under Universal Service.
+A possible consideration for Member States is whether equivalent choice could be achieved by the application of the accessibility measures, currently provided by the USP, to some or all other undertakings.